 For a detailed list of PDV Activity please see Appendix 2 of the Criteria.

-To be eligible for the grant, all applicants must register with the Film Commission within the relevant timeframe:
+To be eligible for the Rebate, all applicants must register with the Film Commission within the relevant timeframe:

 - For Live Action productions: before commencing Principal Photography in New Zealand.

 - For PDV Productions: within 20 working days of a “qualifying bid”* being accepted by the applicant; or

 - If a PDV Production does not initially meet the NZ$250,000 QNZPE threshold, it can be registered after PDV activity has commenced if registration takes place within 20 working days of a “qualifying bid” taking the QNZPE above the minimum expenditure threshold, being accepted by the applicant.

 See Clause 26 of the Criteria for full details on registration.

 International Productions that do not register within the relevant timeframe will not be eligible for the NZSPR.

 * a “qualifying bid” is a bid by a supplier to carry out PDV Activity that would result in the aggregate QNZPE for the production exceeding the NZ$250,000 threshold.

 Once a production is registered, the production may apply for a Provisional Certificate, but this is not mandatory.
 A Provisional Certificate is not a guarantee that the production will receive Final (or Interim) certification, but it does indicate whether the production is likely to meet the eligibility criteria.
 Provisional application forms are available here and the assessment process approximately six weeks.
 Once issued, a Provisional Certificate will lapse after six months unless the production commences Principal Photography within that time.

 Note: productions intending to seek the 5% Uplift must apply for a Provisional Ceritificate using this form.